1. Will I be able to learn this new technique online if I only have basic experience?

 17. Why can’t I just take the masterclass at anytime and/or without the webinar?

 The benefit of the Masterclasses following a scheduled timetable (which includes the webinar) is to enable participants to connect with each other during the month of the online class.
-TACA’s plan is to run this 4-course Masterclass program again in the first half of 2019.
-We are considering making the masterclasses available at any time, without the webinar option, but this decision will be made at the end of 2018, after this first round of scheduled workshops.
+We are planning to make the Masterclasses which have run on a schedule twice, available at any time without the webinar option.
+They will most likely be available for the first time in 2020.